couchbase/cbft/DESIGN.md

 ## QUERYR - Querying Replicas.

-## QUERYLB - Query Load Balancing Amongst Replicas.
+## QUERYLB - Query Load Balancing To Replicas.

-## QUERYLB-EE - Query Load Balancing Amongst Replicas, But Only With
+## QUERYLB-EE - Query Load Balancing To Replicas, Enterprise Edition
-   Enterprise Edition.

 Perhaps EE needs to be more featureful than simple round-robin or random load-balancing, but targets the most up-to-date replica.